jon-harper/OmniBox/docs/printing.md

 date: 2022-05-15
 ---

-This page has commonly used settings for printing OmniBox and a printed part checklist.
+This page has common settings for printing OmniBox and a printed component checklist.
 See the [guided tour][22] for help choosing the correct parts.

-## Print Settings
+## 3D Printing Settings

 ### General Settings